For 2021-22, the average GPA was 3.31 and the interquartile range for admitted students was between 2.99 – 3.58.

 We recommend students submit transcripts from ALL colleges or universities wherein a student took coursework that will be cited on the application or that appears on transcripts from an institution at which they did receive a degree.
 Study abroad transcripts, however, do not need to be sent.
 Please contact the USC Office of Graduate Admission to learn about the university requirements for transcripts.

-Once an application is submitted, our staff works to process materials in a timely fashion.
-You will be contacted within a few weeks of submission to inform you of any materials that are missing.
-Once all materials are processed, you will receive an email notification to confirm the status.
-Please do not contact our office with inquiries until you hear from us first.
+Our staff works to process the materials in a timely fashion as soon as an application is submitted.
+You will be contacted within a couple weeks of submission to inform you of any materials that are missing.
+Once all materials are received, you will get an email notification.

-For letters of recommendation: The online application system allows applicants to track when letters have been submitted and to send reminders to those who are providing a recommendation.
+For letters of recommendation, the online application system allows you to track when those letters have been submitted and also allows you to send reminders to your recommenders.
+Please be aware that supporting documents and scores are not matched to applications until the application is submitted and a 10-digit USC ID number is created.

 Yes.
 USC Price offers scholarship for domestic and international students.
 Please visit the Financial Aid section of our Web site for more details and an application.